Everything starts with our users: Who are they? What are their needs? How do we deliver digital solutions to address those needs?

 User’s device of choice

 According to Ofcom’s ‘A Year of Digital Dependency’ report (Aug 2018), “72% of adults say their smartphone is their most important device for accessing the internet”.
-With this mobile connectivity and ‘always on’ mentality, the public are increasingly turning to digital solutions to engage with their local police force.
+With this mobile connectivity and ‘always on’ mentality, the public is increasingly turning to digital solutions to engage with their local police force.
 We have seen an 114% increase in the use of our online services over a 18 month period.

 When applying this to our advice pages, which tend to be content heavy, we need to address both format and order: